dasch-swiss/dsp-das/docs/user-guide/data/work-on-data.md

 1. **Delete** resource: the resource is not searchable or findable in DSP-APP anymore but the data still exists in the database.

-2. **Erase** resource: the resource is **definitely** deleted from the database, it will be impossible to get it back.
+2. **Erase** resource: the resource is **permanently** deleted from the database, it will be impossible to get it back.

 ![Delete or erase a resource.](../../assets/images/delete-erase-resource.png)*Delete or erase a resource.*

 ### Delete a property value

 You can delete a property value.
-You mouse over the value and click on the delete button.
+Hover over the value and click on the delete button.
 You have to confirm your choice.
 It is possible to comment on the deletion of the value in the confirmation pop-up window to explain why it is being deleted.

 ![Delete a property value.](../../assets/images/delete-value.png)*Delete a property value.*